CPAP machines for OSA

 The machine blows air under pressure through a mask and makes a low noise that you and your partner will need to get used to.
 It uses ordinary room air and is powered from an ordinary power supply.
 It should last about 7 years.

 The air pressure

 You will not be able to adjust the air pressure once the clinic has set it.
 Some machines have a ramp feature that may help you to get used to the pressure.
 The machine starts at a lower pressure and increases to your pre-set pressure over the first few minutes.
 The ramp feature may help you get used to it the pressure.

 It’s normal to feel it’s harder to breathe out.
 Once you’re asleep, your body will get used to this, but it may take time.

-You might need a mask that fits over your nose and mouth if you breathe through your mouth when you sleep, if you have nasal blockage or if you still snore with a nasal mask.
+- masks that fits over your nose and mouth.
+These work if you breathe through your mouth when you sleep, have nasal blockage or still snore with a nasal mask

 Your clinic should be able to help you find the best mask for you.